By Onfleet

 Feature Gaps vs Competitors

-- Native barcode handling unit scanner (available in Shippeo Driver)
+- Native barcode unit scanner (available in Shippeo Driver)

 - Mobile estimate builder (available in ServiceTitan Field)